License GuideSOC 17-2111

 Read more

-Practicing environmental engineering without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must forfeit any income earned from unlicensed work.
-Repeat offenders may face criminal charges in certain states, though sentences are typically short.
-The specific penalties vary by jurisdiction and violation history.
+Practicing environmental engineering without a license violates state law across the country.
+Violators face civil fines and must forfeit any income earned from unlicensed work.
+States with repeat offender statutes may impose brief criminal sentences.
+The specific penalties vary by jurisdiction and offense history.

 Career Outlook